VexWPILib/vpi/README.md

 Now the project will still not build as we have to tell the linker to link the library

-Open mkenv.mk and edit to add the new library (add `-lv5lvgl` and `-lvpi`) so that it looks similar to:
+Open mkenv.mk and edit to add the new library (add `-lvpi`) so that it looks similar to:

     # libraries
-    LIBS =  --start-group -lv5rt -lstdc++ -lc -lm -lgcc -lv5lvgl -lvpi --end-group
+    LIBS =  --start-group -lv5rt -lstdc++ -lc -lm -lgcc -lvpi --end-group

 And tell the linker where it is by adding the path here (add -L"lib" assuming you have placed these libraries a directory you create called "lib" in your project)